rohit-lakhanpal/movie-collection/readme.md

 $ cd movie-collection
 ```

-To after that all you need to do is install your dependancies & start your application ..
+To after that all you need to do is install your dependencies & start your application ..
 ```bash
 $ npm install